WP-Grogu/ObjectPress/docs/the-basics/custom-post-types.md

 <!-- tabs:end -->

-You can override post type `args` or `labels` as you please inside their dedicated vars `$args_override/$labels_override`.

-> Please refer to the [wordpress documentation](https://developer.wordpress.org/reference/functions/register_post_type/) or the [generate WP website](https://generatewp.com/post-type/) to have a listing of available arguments.
+> Please refer to the [wordpress documentation](https://developer.wordpress.org/reference/functions/register_post_type/) or the [generate WP website](https://generatewp.com/post-type/) to have a listing of available arguments and labels, overritable by using their dedicated variables `$args_override` and `$labels_override`.

 ## Initiate your custom post type

 ObjectPress manage the custom post types initialisation out of the box for you.
-Just make sure to add your Custom post type inside `cpts` conf key in `config/app.php` :
+You simply need to add your Custom post type inside the `cpts` key, inside the `config/app.php` config file :

 ```php
     /*